mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-high-fives-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors the 15Five High Fives Microsoft Graph connector.

 > [!NOTE]
 > The Microsoft Graph 15Five High Fives connector is in preview.
-To request early access, submit the [request form](https://forms.office.com/r/JniPmK5bzm).
+To request early access, submit the following [request form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities